PagerDuty/developer-docs/docs/app-integration-development/06-Events-Integration.md

 **Why should I use an Event Transformer?**

-Use an Event Transformer when a technical service you are connecting to PagerDuty is not capable of modifying it's webhooks before they are sent to PagerDuty.
+Use an Event Transformer when a technical service you are connecting to PagerDuty is not capable of modifying its payload before they are sent to PagerDuty.
 An Event Transformer will allow you to connect it to PagerDuty without hosting an application or serverless function to transform the webhook payload.

 ### Set up an Event Transformer